neursh/open-meteo-dart/README.md

 > [!NOTE]
 > All inputs to the API have been adapted to Dart-friendly variables.
+>
 > Time arguments are `DateTime` objects and many parameters have enum representations.

+> [!TIP]
+> In each API, there are two main methods:
+>
+> - `request` uses FlatBuffer under the hood for the best performance and low overhead.
+Returns a Dart object and let you query information with type safety, and throws an exception if the API returns an error response, recommended for most use cases.
+>
+> - `requestJson` returns a JSON map, containing either the data or the raw error response.
+This method exists solely for debugging purposes.
+Server JSON encoding on a large amount of data is not feasible and could cause a heavy load on a free service, so pls try not to use it :)

+> [!CAUTION]
+> This is optional, but if you can, please also provide `userAgent` to the Apis.
+This can allow the folks at open-meteo to get a metric on how's your app doing.
+>
+> Using the default headers from the package makes your app's usage got mixed with other apps, so you might be limited even though you did nothing.

 For example, to get the hourly temperature in Celsius in London, 2 meters above sea level using `WeatherApi`, and only get information from `2024-08-10` to `2024-08-12`: